Cheese Making at our Farm to Table B&B

 Our classes teach the technique for making cheese from goat & cows milk.

-We create cheese from both milks in their raw form.
+We create cheese from both kinds of milk in their raw form.

-Our Artisan Cheese making class allows you to make three kinds of cheese over the two-day course (5 hrs first day - 2 hrs second day).
+Our Artisan Cheesemaking class allows you to make three kinds of cheese for a great getaway, over the two-day course (5 hrs the first day - 2 hrs the second day).
 We will make a Chevre or Feta, a pressed cheese such as an Asiago or Cheddar and a Ricotta.

 The art of creating cheese is becoming a lost technique.